 The Meter Point Administration Number (MPAN) is unique to your home.
 Also known as a ‘supply number’, it’s 21 digits long and can be found on your energy bill, but make sure you don’t get it confused with your customer reference number, which can also be found on your bill.

 The Meter Point Reference Number (MPRN) is unique to your gas supply and is usually between six and 10 digits long.
 This can also be found on your gas bill.
 Just as a side-point, these numbers are not printed on the meters themselves, so inspecting them won’t really help.

-To prevent paying more than you need to on your gas and electricity, it is essential that you follow the steps below to make sure you are on the best and most efficient tariff for your new home.
+So you don’t end up paying more than you need, the steps below will help to make sure you are on the most efficient tariff for your new home.